Taliban takes Kandahar, Herat amid swift fall of big Afghan cities

 Late Thursday night, an Afghan official, speaking on condition of anonymity to discuss developments, said the Taliban have also taken much of western Badghis province – but not the provincial army corps and the intelligence department.
 A Taliban tweet claimed the insurgents captured the seat of the provincial governor, the police headquarters and all other government offices.

-Even as diplomats met in Doha, Qatar on Thursday, the success of the Taliban offensive called into question whether they would ever rejoin long-stalled peace talks aimed at moving Afghanistan toward an administration that includes members of the current Afghan government and the Taliban.
+Even as diplomats met in Qatar, the success of the Taliban offensive called into question whether they would ever rejoin long-stalled peace talks aimed at moving Afghanistan toward an administration that includes members of the current Afghan government and the Taliban.
 Instead, the group could come to power by force – or the country could splinter into factional fighting like it did after the Soviet withdrawal in 1989.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.